 Planning and Policy Framework

-The full Strategic Flood Risk Assessment document created by Metis Consultants Ltd is available to download from our website
+The full Strategic Flood Risk Assessment report and Strategic Flood Risk Assessment Addendum created by Metis Consultants Ltd is available to download from our website.

 2.1 Overview